Alessandro-Gobbetti/Cellarium/README.md

 ### Controll the GUI
 Select a cell and edit it.

-You can edit a cell by selecting the cell with the mouse or you can select a cell and than edit the formula in the execution bar at top of the window.
+You can edit a cell by selecting the cell with the mouse and writing the formula directly in it.

+Another way is to control the spreadsheet directly from the expression bar.
+Here you can also run the [commands](#controll-tui) similar to the ones of the TUI.

 Use scrollbars to move the Spreadsheet.

 Use the menu bar to use some additional features.

 &nbsp;